gislersoft/OculusDK2LeapMotion/README.md

 - LeapDeveloperKit_3.2.1_win
 - LeapMotion_CoreAsset_Orion_4.1.4_0253ddb

-Download the Installers From the Installers Folder.
+Download the Installers From the releases section here: https://github.com/gislersoft/OculusDK2LeapMotion/releases/tag/v2016.0.0-dk2-stack

 # Disclaimer

 All this files are public in 2021, Download at your discretion from here.
 I'm just gathering in a public repo to help other researches with old Oculus DK2 as me to easily start a project.